cacheflowe/ctd-creative-coding/classes/class-01.md

 * Practice!
 Try, fail, repeat - it's better to start writing bad code than to let yourself get stuck [meme](../images/can-i-code-fast.jpg)
 * Self-directed and meandering exploration - this is an important ethos of approaching programming from a creative coding perspective
 * [Which language/tool should I learn?](https://twitter.com/shanselman/status/1560431550981804032) Any!
 [This will change over time.](https://remotesynthesis.com/blog/the-price-of-developer-tools/)
-* Where to find answers: break the problem down, ask it in plain English ("how do I make a circle move?"), then search - your AI assistant, Google/YouTube, [docs](https://p5js.org/reference/), [Stack Overflow](https://stackoverflow.com), or each other (Canvas/Slack - since we don't have much class time together, this matters)
+* Where to find answers: break the problem down, ask it in spoken language ("how do I make a circle move?"), then search - your AI assistant, Google/YouTube, [docs](https://p5js.org/reference/), [Stack Overflow](https://stackoverflow.com), or each other (Canvas/Slack - since we don't have much class time together, this matters)
 * Don't get overwhelmed - some concepts take a long time, and this is a (life)long journey.
 It's more important to learn the capabilities of the tools than to memorize syntax
 * More places to look: Articles/Blogs/Tutorials, Slacks/Discords where coders talk
 * Finally, [let's talk about AI](../docs/learning-with-ai.md)